Aman7123/kong-deck-hybrid-sync/README.md

 Allows for DB-Less Kong Data Planes with just the Admin API, KIC, and a Proxy to sync with a Control Plane with DB.

 ## Overview
-kong-deck-hybrid-sync is a simple way to replicate a unique data plane environment across multiple clusters but using a single read only data plane.
+kong-deck-hybrid-sync is a simple way to replicate a unique data plane environment across multiple clusters to be synced with a central control plane.

 It has the following features: